neerajcode34/neerajcode34/README.md

 - 👋 Hi, I’m Neeraj Kumar
-- 👀 I’m interested in both backend and fromtend development.
+- 👀 I’m interested in both backend and front end development.
 - 🌱 I’m currently nourishing myself with web related technologies to explore myself more and more...
 - 📫 How to reach me ... 📞 call me on 6206249112 or mail me on neerajkumarm345@gmail.com